chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 ## Credit:

-- Credit: Tester: Screenz, mus68, MueKo, platinumsteel
+- : Tester: Screenz, mus68, MueKo, platinumsteel
 - Credit: Tester old Project for HP ProBook Laptop: Screenz,  platinumsteel,  josh08, Zsolt Szekely, lindros4-32, YvanO21

-- Credit: RehabMan for all DSDT patch
+- :RehabMan for all DSDT patch
-- kexts inside Clover Credit: rehabman, vit9696, Mieze, lvs1974
+- :rehabman, vit9696, Mieze, lvs1974 kexts inside Clover
-- SSDT Generator Credit: Pike R Alpha
+- :Pike R Alpha SSDT Generator
-- Credit: Intel for IASL
+- :Apple Intel for IASL
-- Credit: rehabman for patchmatic
+- :rehabman for patchmatic
-- Credit: Apple for PackageMaker
+- :Apple for PackageMaker
-- Credit: packagesdev for goldin
+- :packagesdev for goldin
-- Credit: Clover team for Clover UEFI
+- :Clover team for Clover UEFI
-- Credit: Packager chris1111
+- :Packager chris1111

 This program only uses clover and kexts injection, there is no kext to modify in the system and no kext